-During the test, Test Administrators will NOT be allowed to assist students with using tools or responding to items.
+During the test, Test Administrators will NOT be allowed to assist students.
 Therefore, it is important that these questions be answered during Tutorials and Practice Tests.
 Paper-based Practice Tests and Tutorials familiarize students with new item types and paper-based testing.